 Getting media exposure means putting yourself out there.
-It might be chatting live on the air with a radio talk show host, taping an appearance for TV, coming up with posts for social media, or being interviewed by a print journalist.
+It might be chatting live on the air with a radio talk show host, taping an appearance for TV, or being interviewed by a print journalist.

 - Do NOT try to pitch, sell or promote your book, product or business: Yes, it may be the reason you’re granting interviews, but if you want to sell something, you should buy an ad.
 The journalists are looking for you, as someone with a particular expertise, to provide content for their readers.
 That may be adding another voice to a story with multiple viewpoints.
 Or it may even be sharing your story – how you reinvented yourself after being laid off, or how you managed to write a novel while raising 13 kids.
 Either way, the goal of the journalist is to write an article that’s useful, informative and/or entertaining.
 Your goal is to get media exposure: your name and the source of your expertise in front of thousands, perhaps millions, of eyes.